kiarafrobles/www.retroreport.org/_videos/the-tawana-brawley-story.md

 ---
-title: "The Tawana Brawley Story"
+title: The Tawana Brawley Story
+date: '2013-06-03 23:00:00'
+categories: []
 published: true
-date: 2013-06-03T23:00:00.000Z
 staff_members:
 - kit-roane
 topic: crime
-description: "In 1988, the nation learned the truth about the alleged crimes against Tawana Brawley, but the shocking story was far from over."
+description: In 1988, the nation learned the truth about the alleged crimes against Tawana Brawley, but the shocking story was far from over.
-tweet: "In '88 we learned the truth about alleged Tawana Brawley attack.
-But the story didn't end there: "
+tweet: 'In ''88 we learned the truth about alleged Tawana Brawley attack.
+But the story didn''t end there: '
-featured_image_path: /uploads/1422558380720_439375323_1280.jpg
+featured_image_path: "/uploads/1422558380720_439375323_1280.jpg"
 appearance: light-text
 source_video:
   video_id:
   video_provider: vimeo
   video_show_in_history: true
-# type: video
 slug: the-tawana-brawley-story
+tags: []

 ---
 In the late 1980s, Tawana Brawley became a household name as her horrifying story spread across the country, igniting outrage and setting off a fierce debate about race in America.

 Brawley, after all, was a 15-year old African American teenager, who had been allegedly assaulted by six white men -- including a police officer -- from her upstate New York community.